 - 1. Each student is expected to conduct himself / herself in accordance with generally accepted standards of citizenship and good taste. - 2.
 A student may not use and / or possess illegal controlled substances and / or alcoholic beverages on the campus in accordance with state laws, as well as synthetic cannabis and / or other chemicals.
 This also includes any empty liquor containers or decorative bottles. - 3.
-NMJC is cognizant of the health hazards associated with smoking / use of tobacco for the smoker, as well as for the nonsmoker.
-In an effort to provide a healthy environment for students, employees, and others who may frequent the campus.
-NMJC prohibits smoking / use of tobacco (including chewing tobacco, ecigarettes, and/or vapor pens) inside any campus building, facility, or college-owned vehicle.
+NMJC prohibits smoking / use of tobacco (including chewing tobacco, e- cigarettes, and/or vapor pens) inside any campus building, facility, or college-owned vehicle.
 This also includes spit cans or bottles.
 A violation in any room will result in a fine per resident per occurrence.
-Fines will escalate for each succeeding incident. - 4.
+Fines will escalate for each succeeding incident.
+NMJC does not normally store seized contraband, including e-cigarettes, candles, and vape pens, and such items may be disposed of by College officials. - 4.
 A student may not participate in gambling activities on NMJC property. - 5.
 A student may not have in his / her room firearms or other potentially dangerous weapons, fireworks, firecrackers, or dangerous chemicals. - 6.
-A student may not participate in unauthorized group activities (i.e., riots, raids, etc.) or engage in illegal entry of any type. - 7.
+A student may not participate or engage in illegal entry of any type. - 7.
 A student may not engage in disorderly, vicious, or immoral conduct (including bullying) in campus housing. - 8.
 A student may not keep pets of any kind in campus housing. - 9.
 A student may not misuse, abuse, steal, or destroy NMJC property or property belonging to others. - 10.
 A student may not use or possess unauthorized appliances or devices (i.e., clothes dryers, sun lamps, space heaters, air conditioning units, etc.) in campus housing. - 11.
 A student may not use campus housing for commercial purposes or in association with commercial vendors. - 12.
-A student may not install or place within or outside of the student's room any equipment which NMJC officials deem unsightly, dangerous, or otherwise undesirable (i.e., outside aerials, clotheslines, air conditioning units, etc.) - 13.
 A student may not repair motor vehicles or motorcycles in campus housing areas either in or out of doors.
-Also, motor vehicles, motorcycles, or bicycles may not be stored anywhere inside housing facilities. - 14.
-Bicycles may not be kept inside the residence halls; however, bicycle racks are located outside between the two residence halls.
-Motor vehicles and motorcycles must be parked in the appropriate parking areas. - 15.
-Students may change room assignments only when proper procedures have been followed and when approval has been granted. - 16.
-A student displaying inappropriate behavior in campus housing over a period of time, indicating he / she has not adjusted to the requirements of group living or who repeatedly violates Campus Housing rules, can be relocated or evicted from campus housing. - 17.
-A student may not interfere with fire extinguishers or fire alarms except when use is legitimately warranted. - 18.
-Unauthorized persons may not adjust, obscure, or tamper with, in any way, alarm systems, and / or any security system or device installed within campus housing facilities.
+Also, motor vehicles, motorcycles, or bicycles may not be stored anywhere inside housing facilities. - 13.
+Students may change room assignments only when proper procedures have been followed and when approval has been granted. - 14.
+Unauthorized persons may not adjust, obscure, or tamper with, in any way, alarm systems, fire extinguishers, and / or any security system or device installed within campus housing facilities.
 DO NOT hang anything from fire sprinkler heads or smoke detectors.
-Tampering with a smoke detector or a fire alarm is against the law!
-Contact Maintenance or Security immediately if detector or fire alarm malfunctions.
+Tampering with fire/smoke systems is illegal. - 15.
 Students may not leave garbage (garbage bags) in hallways and breezeways.